EDUC5517 Introduction to Catholic Education in Western Australia

 - Students are able to (1) analyse distinctive features of the Catholic education system in Western Australia; (2) critique the Mandate for Catholic education in Western Australia in light of educational and ecclesial pri nciple; (3) evaluate recent developments in the curriculum and culture of Catholic school communities; (4) synthesise research on how Catholic schools promote their curriculum and culture to the wider community; and (5) reflect critically on the expectations of personal and professional conduct that relate to teaching in Catholic schools.

-- Typically this unit is assessed in the following ways: (1) analyse and critique Mandate for Catholic education—written assignment; (2) investigate and critique how Catholic schools promote themselves—report; and (3) reflect critically on learning online—online forum contribution.
+- Indicative assessments in this unit are as follows: (1) analyse and critique Mandate for Catholic education—written assignment; (2) investigate and critique how Catholic schools promote themselves—report; and (3) reflect critically on learning online—online forum contribution.
 Further information is available in the unit outline.